-MR. BROSTUEN: Okay, and that was -- the only reason for my question was a response -- was because of a question asked by you of one of the witnesses, so -- more questions.
+MR. BROSTUEN: Okay, and that was -- the only reason for my question was a response -- was because of a question asked by you of one of the witnesses, so --

-MS. JACOBER: I believe the Department of the Interior is going to submit a detailed commentary on Mr. Spear's line of questioning if you have questions of this witness.
+MS. JACOBER: I believe the Department of the Interior is going to submit a detailed commentary on Mr. Spear's line of questioning if you have more questions.